Ahmed2000Github/ome/README.md

-# OME (Our Memory) - Flutter App
+# My Memories - Flutter App

-Welcome to OME (Our Memory), a delightful Flutter app designed to help users capture and cherish their memories.
+Welcome to My Memories, a delightful Flutter app designed to help users capture and cherish their memories.
 Each page in this digital memory book represents a special moment, allowing users to create, personalize, and relive their cherished memories.

 ## Features